How Much Vitamin C Should You Take Daily? A Complete Guide to Optimal Intake

 Understanding Daily Vitamin C Requirements

 The Recommended Daily Allowance (RDA) for vitamin C varies by age, gender, and life circumstances.
-For most healthy adults, the RDA is 90 mg per day for men and 75 mg per day for women.
-However, these baseline recommendations may not reflect optimal intake levels for everyone.
+For most healthy adults, the RDA is 90 mg per day for men and 75 mg per day for women source.
+However, these baseline recommendations may not reflect optimal intake levels for everyone, which is why many people choose our Vitamin C 500mg Immune Support to ensure adequate daily intake.

 Factors That Influence Your Vitamin C Needs